 You did everything right — set up the event, marked it as a key event (conversion), and waited.
 But GA4 shows zero conversions.
 Or the numbers are way lower than expected.
 Or conversions appear in GA4 but not in Google Ads.

-Here are the 9 reasons this happens, ordered by how frequently we see them in our audits.
+Here are the 9 most common reasons this happens, ordered from most to least frequently encountered.

 1. The Event Isn't Actually Firing